Printer Friendly Send to Friend

 Q: My employer applied for my H1b and is not providing any details.
 Is there any way I can find out more information?

-A: No. The H1b petition is your employer's petition and USCIS will not release any information to the beneficiary of the petition.
+A: No. The H1b petition is your employer’s petition, and USCIS will not release any information to the beneficiary of the petition.
 Only the employer or the attorney can contact USCIS regarding the petition.
 Good employers generally give you the receipt number to check the status online.

 A: No.

-A: No. Who pays expenses for H1 papers is between you and your employer.
+A: No. Who pays the expenses for H1 papers is between you and your employer.
 However, certain fees must be paid by the employer.

 Q: Can an employer who filed the H1 visa deduct H1 expenses from employee's earnings?